The 9 C’s For Successful Recruiting.

 With good leadership talent does not come and go – rather it comes and grows.

 It is important never to despise a small acorn when it comes to talents.
 If you want to grow your company grow the talents within your team.

 You can always spot conscientious team members; they are often good listeners, always look out for what is best for the company, team and customers.
 Also they can often be great thinkers as well.
 You want these types of people on your team.
 They won’t be looking to cut corners.
 They have high standards and will always seek to do their best.

 Can this potential employee change with the times?
 Every healthy business should change over time, you therefore need a team who are agile, that can adapt well in order to stay ahead.

 How has this individual managed change in the past?
 Ask them to provide some examples.

-I recently read a report that suggested 91% of HR directors think it’s likely that people will be recruited on their ability to deal with change and uncertainty.
+Research suggests that 91% of HR directors think it’s likely that people will be recruited on their ability to deal with change and uncertainty.